The Ozarks Teacher Corps

 Ozarks Teacher Corp applicants must be sophomore level (rising juniors) who have been admitted to their respective teacher education programs and have the endorsement of the teacher education program unit head.

-Applicants must be students at MSU, MSU-West Plains, OTC, Drury, or Evangel.
+Applicants must be students at MSU, MSU-West Plains, OTC, Drury, Evangel or Crowder College.

 Applicants must be from a rural community in the Missouri Ozarks.